foospidy/DbDat/README.md

 ### Plugin Folders

+Within the plugins folder there is a folder for each type of database, and each folder contains check files.

 ### Check Files

 When adding a new check file an import statement needs to be added to the corresponding plugin directory's `__init__.py` file.
 The code pattern for the checks are fairly consistent.
 Until I can provide more detailed documentation, review the existing files to get a sense of how they are structured.
 Note the difference between checks of type sql and configuration_file.